isachenko-andrii/Average-salary-in-Ukraine-for-December-2025/README.md

 **Average-salary-in-Ukraine-for-December-2025**/  — Project data
 ├── data/ — Project data
 ├── images/ — Project screenshots
-├── Ukraine-regions.json — is the map file used for visualization
+├── Ukraine-regions.json — Is the map file used for visualization
-├── Project.pbix —  is the main file of the Power BI report
+├── Project.pbix —  Is the main file of the Power BI report
 ├── LICENSE — MIT License
 ├── project-logo.png — Project cover
 └── README.md — Project documentation